LuiginaA/Nur-Home/README.md

   Enhance readability and aesthetics by incorporating two carefully selected Google Fonts for the text areas of the website.
 These fonts introduce a touch of style and personality to the design, resulting in a cohesive visual experience for users.

-- **Environmental Awareness**
+### Environmental Awareness

   The website advocates sustainable interior design practices, providing valuable tips and resources for upcycling and recycling furniture and decor.

-- **Inspiration Gallery**
+### Inspiration Gallery

   Carefully selected images feature creative ideas and examples of upcycled and recycled home decor, inspiring users to reimagine and transform their living spaces.

-- **Client Testimonials**
+### Client Testimonials

   Real testimonials from satisfied clients highlight the quality of service and attention to detail provided by Nur Home Interiors.

-**Contact Form**
+### Contact Form

   A user-friendly contact form allows visitors to easily reach out to Nur for inquiries, consultations, or collaborations through a user-friendly contact form.
 Upon submission of the contact form, the site owner receives an email with the user's details and message.
 The site also displays a message to the user based on whether or not the form submission was successful.

- **Custom 404 Page**
+ ### Custom 404 Page

   A custom-designed 404 error page ensures that users who encounter a broken link or mistyped URL are met with a helpful and aesthetically pleasing message, guiding them back to the main site.
 The 404 page is created using HTML, CSS, and Bootstrap for consistency with the rest of the site's design.

-## Future Feature: Educational Resources
+### Future Feature: Educational Resources

-  Be on the lookout for our upcoming educational resources!
-Gain access to tutorial videos and articles, empowering yourself with knowledge and techniques for sustainable interior design.
-Join our community to foster a sense of learning and collaboration.
+  Be on the lookout for our upcoming Youtube videos, empowering the user with knowledge and techniques for sustainable interior design.

-- **Tutorial Videos**
+  - Tutorial Videos

     Dive into practical demonstrations and expert insights through tutorial videos covering various aspects of sustainable interior design.

-- **Articles**
+  - Articles

     To explore our collection of in-depth articles and guides, offering valuable insights, techniques, and case studies on sustainable interior design practices.
 With access to tutorial videos and articles, our goal is to enrich your understanding and inspire you to incorporate sustainable design principles into your projects.

-## Information Architecture

 - Database Design

-## Technologies Used
+# Technologies Used

-### Languages Used
+## Languages Used

 - **HTML**
 - **CSS**
 - **JavaScript** (very limited as still learning this language)

-### Frameworks and Libraries
+## Frameworks and Libraries

 - **Bootstrap**
   - Version 5.3.2 ([Bootstrap CDN](https://www.bootstrapcdn.com/))